 - Jointless slabs: How to reduce or eliminate the number of joints

-Here are some basic things that should be included in the design and specification of a commercial or industrial floor:
+Here are some basic things that should be included in industrial concrete flooring specifications:

 Getting everything straight in a preconstruction meeting can mean the difference between success and failure.

 Base and subbase materials—the preparation requirements should be specified along with the location of a vapor retarder (if one is required)